pubkey/rxdb/docs-src/rx-query.md

 })
 .exec().then(documents => console.dir(documents));

+/*
-// find by using sql equivalent '%like%' syntax
+ * find by using sql equivalent '%like%' syntax
-// This example will fe: match 'foo' but also 'fifoo' or 'foofa' or 'fifoofa' myCollection.find({
+ * This example will fe: match 'foo' but also 'fifoo' or 'foofa' or 'fifoofa'
+ * Notice that in RxDB queries, a regex is represented as a $regex string with the $options parameter for flags.
+ * Using a RegExp instance is not allowed because they are not JSON.stringify()-able and also
+ * RegExp instances are mutable which could cause undefined behavior when the RegExp is mutated
+ * after the query was parsed.
+ */
+myCollection.find({
   selector: {
     name: { $regex: '.*foo.*' }